yalogica/mediacommander/readme.txt

 ✅ **Advanced Folder Permissions:** Provide collaborative control and define specific permissions for users or roles, such as view, edit, delete, and attach items to folders.
 This feature is ideal for multi-author blogs and sites, allowing you to manage access and maintain a secure and controlled environment for your team.

-✅ **Replace Media with Ease:** The MediaCommander plugin simplifies media replacement.
+✅ **Replace Media:** The MediaCommander plugin simplifies media replacement.
 It adds a convenient button to the "Attachment Details" screen, allowing you to select and replace images while retaining their properties and URLs.
 Update media effortlessly, ensuring your content remains fresh and visually appealing.

 > Note: If you find that this feature is not working properly, try disabling your browser cache and any third-party WordPress caching plugins.